 Ramy Farid: I think that’s right.
 There is a lot of excitement around what we’ve been doing, which as you pointed out in the introduction we’ve been doing for 30 years, so it’s a long time coming.
 It’s taken a long time to explain to people what a, again, as you said in the introduction is rather common, but I think, uh, after, uh, after having done it for or beers and explaining it, I think we’ve gotten the story out there and it appears that people are interested.

-Ramy Farid: Um, not exactly on doing drug discovery, but of course we were focused on developing computational platform that would help our customers do drug discovery.
+Ramy Farid: Um, not exactly on doing computational drug design, but of course we were focused on developing computational platform that would help our customers do drug discovery.